gugzkumar/cheet-sheet/docs/setting-up-locally.md

-# Setting Up And Running Cheet Sheet On Your Local Machine
+# Setting Up And Running The App On Your Local Machine

 ## Create Your infrastructure.env File